 Parents, close relatives, and other friends of people with disabilities often take on responsibility for helping the person with special needs.
 Your role may involve providing financially for the person with the disabling condition, or providing care giving services.
 You may serve as the guardian for the person with disabilities, or may simply provide monetary assistance or want to give a gift to enrich that person’s quality of life.

 If you find yourself in any of these situations, you need to get legal assistance with special needs planning.
 The Law Offices of Kobrick & Moccia can help.
-Taking the wrong actions could end up jeopardizing important government benefits, so give us a call today at 800-295-1917 to speak with a Long Island special needs planning lawyer.
+Taking the wrong actions could end up jeopardizing important government benefits, so give us a call today at 800-295-1917 to speak with a Garden City special needs planning lawyer.
 We will help with the creation of a personalized and customized plan and can also offer answers to questions you may have including:

 - Why is special needs planning important?

 - What is involved with special needs planning?